-The Revised VMT component of the project would reestablish industrial uses on a portion of the 27.52 acres designated as the VMT Site (a portion of the combined 31.4-acre project site) located at 800 Derr Avenue.
-The Revised VMT component would involve the removal of a deteriorated timber wharf and construction of a modern deep-water terminal, including wharf improvements, laydown area, and trucking and rail connections, primarily servicing the import and export of bulk and break-bulk commodities within approximately 8.05 acres referred to as the VMT Terminal Site (see Appendix B-1).
+The Revised VMT component of the project would reestablish industrial uses on a portion of the 27.5267 acres designated as the VMT Site (a portion of the combined 39.1 32.5531.4-acre project site) located at 800 Derr AvenueDerr Street Derr Avenue.
+The Revised VMT component would involve the removal of a deteriorated timber wharf and construction of a modern deep-water terminal, including wharf improvements, laydown area, and trucking and rail connections, primarily servicing the import and export of bulk and break-bulk commodities within approximately 10.58.05 acres referred to as the VMT Terminal Site (see Appendix B-1).
 Construction of the terminal would require fill and dredging activities in the water.
-As shown in the Project Timeline Diagram (Figure 2-2), some construction elements, such as demolition of the former General Mills Warehouse Building and connected Bakery Bulkhouse, and construction of the initial VMT improvements.
+The VMT component would be constructed in two phases over a period of time.
+As shown in the Project Phasing Diagram (Figure 2-3), As shown in the Project Timeline Diagram (Figure 2-2), some construction elements, such as demolition of rail improvements are tied to market demand and may therefore take place following completion of the initial Phase 1-VMT improvements.
+These elements would be completed prior to completion of the VMT Phase 2 rock dike.
 In addition to the construction and operation of this modern terminal, the VMT component would also reuse several of the existing buildings formerly occupied by General Mills.
 Buildings and structures to remain would be used by VMT for administrative office and commercial office uses consistent with the City's Intensive Use zoning district standards.